shawon0143/InnoEco-backend/README.md

 ## InnoEco-backend
 InnoEco is an innovation ecosystem collaboration platform.
-This repo is the frontend part of the project.
+This repo is the backend part of the project.

 ### Built With
 - Nodejs